chinesepowered/gitlab/DEVPOST.md

 - 💬 **GitLab Native**: Comments appear naturally in merge requests
 - ⚡ **Lightning Fast**: Sub-30-second analysis and feedback
 - 🌐 **Production Ready**: Deployed on Google Cloud with auto-scaling

-## 🔗 **Built for GitLab**

-This project represents our contribution to the GitLab ecosystem, designed specifically for the GitLab Hackathon.
-It showcases how modern AI can enhance developer productivity while maintaining the seamless GitLab experience developers love.

-**Ready to revolutionize your code reviews?
-Try it now!**

----

-**Made with ❤️ for developers everywhere**